 (l) Such evidence shall be submitted to the commissioner or designee within 30 days of receipt of the commissioner's proposed designation.

-(m) The commissioner shall review all requests for modification and notify, in writing, the chairperson of the local school board and the superintendent of his/her final approval designation as identified in (b).
+(m) The commissioner shall review all requests for modification and notify, in writing, the chairperson of the school board and the superintendent of his/her final approval designation as identified in (b).

 (n) If a request for modification of a proposed approval designation has not been received within 30 days, it shall become the commissioner's final approval designation and the school shall be designated as approved, conditionally approved, or unapproved as identified in (b).